polkadot-developers/polkadot-docs/polkadot-protocol/basics/networks.md

 ### Paseo

 [Paseo](https://github.com/paseo-network){target=\_blank} is a community-managed TestNet designed for parachain and dApp developers.
 It mirrors Polkadot's runtime and is maintained by Polkadot community members.
-Paseo provides a dedicated space for parachain developers to test their applications in a Polkadot-like environment, without the risks associated with live networks.
+Paseo provides a dedicated space for parachain developers to test their applications in a Polkadot-like environment without the risks associated with live networks.

 The native token for Paseo is PAS.
 Additional information on PAS is available on the [Native Assets](https://wiki.polkadot.network/docs/learn-DOT#getting-tokens-on-the-paseo-testnet){target=\_blank} page.

 ## Local Test Networks

 Local test networks are an essential part of the development cycle for blockchain developers using the Polkadot SDK.
-They allow for fast, iterative testing in controlled, private environments without needing to connect to public TestNets.
-Developers can easily spin up local instances to experiment, debug, and validate their code before deploying to larger TestNets like Westend or Paseo.
+They allow for fast, iterative testing in controlled, private environments without connecting to public TestNets.
+Developers can quickly spin up local instances to experiment, debug, and validate their code before deploying to larger TestNets like Westend or Paseo.
 Two key tools for local network testing are Zombienet and Chopsticks.

 ### Zombienet